LitheWorks/20180803PSD_DOLPHINS/README.md

 # Torpydo

 A simple game of Battleship, written in Python.
+Its so cool

 # Getting started